Future product development tasks can’t be predetermined. Distribute planning and control to those who can understand and react to the end results.

 - Fast decision-making

-Below are descriptive highlights from the ART Readiness Checklist in .
-For additional details, see Figures 17-3 and 17-4 in Chapter 17 of .
+Below are highlights of the ART Readiness Checklist.
+For additional details, see Figures 17-3 and 17-4 in chapter 17 .

 Inputs to PI planning include:

 - Top 10 Features of the Program Backlog

 A successful PI planning event delivers two primary outputs:

 - Committed PI objectives – A set of SMART objectives that are created by each team with the business value assigned by the Business Owners.

 - Program board – This highlights the new feature delivery dates, feature dependencies among teams and with other ARTs, and relevant Milestones.

 PI planning is a significant event that requires preparation, coordination, and communication.
 Event attendees include Business Owners, Product Management, Agile Teams, System and Solution Architect/Engineering, the System Team, and other stakeholders who must be notified in advance to be well prepared.